top of page

 Entrepreneurial Skills for Creative Microbusinesses (Level 1)

 Recommended for: Trainees interested in learning about the skills and documentation needed to start their own business (or grow their existing business).
 Instruction includes assistive technology, creation of accommodations, and introduction to other tools to increase independence and sustainability of a business.
-This workshop focuses on group businesses and teamwork.
+This workshop focuses on group businesses and teamwork to learn the dynamics of self-employment.

 Workshop Highlights: Trainees will explore: